How to Organize Your Pantry for Smarter Storage (and Faster Food Prep)

 Set up a staple zone for the things you reach for most often, so ideally somewhere within easy reach.
 Although these items are different from pantry to pantry, examples of everyday essentials might include beans, rice, and chicken broth.
 Store dry goods in clear airtight canisters to easily gauge when you need to restock.
 Arrange canned goods on graduated step organizers so each label is visible.
 Every six months, check expiration dates and donate food you may not finish in time.

 Arrange spices on a two-tier turntable, with cooking spices on one level and baking spices on the other.
 Use a larger turntable to easily store and find cooking oils.
 Keep sugar, flour, and other baking goods in stackable canisters or labeled plastic bags.
-This is also the perfect time to check the expiration date and dispose of spices past their prime.

 Plan ahead for stress-free evenings: Sort ingredients for a week’s worth of easy dinners into separate bins, organizing by meal (for instance, store taco fixings in one bin and spaghetti fixings in another).